Welcome to St. PJ's in Wooster Square

 After church, we gather for Coffee and Community, loving one another with our fellowship just as we love God with our worship.

-Adult Formation conversations frequently follow church and community hour, covering spiritual topics like the day's Scripture readings, Christian resistance to fascism, how to reject white Christian nationalism as a perversion of our religion, faith in the workplace, Episcopal Church 101, and more.
+Adult Formation conversations frequently follow worship and coffee, covering spiritual topics like the day's Scripture readings, praying with the Psalms, creation care, Christian resistance to authoritarianism, how white Christian nationalism is a perversion of our religion, Episcopal Church 101, and more.

 There is no formal dress code.
 Most here dress in what could be described as casual or business casual, but you'll see everything from tie-dye t-shirts and jeans with rainbow hair to suits and ties.
 Come exactly as you are - just come a little early if you're driving!